 There are a multitude of decorative effects you can create when carving clay, from the slip inlay technique to low relief carving.
 When David MacDonald began studying African art, he was fascinated by the way pattern was applied to every conceivable object available (non-living and living alike!).
 He fell in love with this concept and carving clay patterns in his work became his passion.

-In today’s post, an excerpt from an article by Andrew Buck in the June/July/August 2017 issue of Ceramics Monthly, we learn how he lays out his geometric patterns, inscribes them, and carves them to beautiful effect. - Jennifer Poellot Harnetty, editor
+In this post, an excerpt from an article by Andrew Buck in the Ceramics Monthly archives, we learn how he lays out his geometric patterns, inscribes them, and carves them to beautiful effect. – Jennifer Poellot Harnetty, editor

 Once David MacDonald has developed his idea and has the design worked out in advance, it is time to realize the finished surface of the vessel, in this case a plate.
 He uses two main technical processes: inscribing the pattern then carving the pattern.